 The real-time protection was a bit disappointing, too.
 I turned on Comodo’s real-time protection and tried downloading the same malware archive.
 Comodo blocked around 90% of the samples.
 This isn’t the worst detection rate I’ve ever seen, but it’s still not as good as McAfee, which detected 100% of samples.

 McAfee’s malware scanner works similarly to Comodo’s, using a large malware database and heuristic analysis to find spyware, adware, rootkits, cryptojackers, trojans, and more.

+However, it performs a lot better than Comodo’s scanner.
 I tested McAfee by downloading the same archive containing 1,000s of malware samples I used to test Comodo.
 I then ran McAfee’s full system scan.
 It only took an hour to complete, as opposed to Comodo’s 3 hours, and quarantined 100% of the malware samples — which is great!

 Comodo vs. McAfee: Web Security